AD1007/End-to-End-Mutual-Fund-Analysis---Recommendation-Engine/README.md

 3. Correlation Heatmap
 (Insert screenshot of the Correlation Heatmap)

+# SIP-Analyzer is the main file that contain the main ipynb file, run that and you will get all the necessary files to run the pipeline.

-4. Individual Fund Technical Analysis
+5. Individual Fund Technical Analysis
 (Insert screenshot of the NAV chart with Bollinger Bands and RSI)

-5. NAV Forecast
+6. NAV Forecast
 (Insert screenshot of the Prophet/Ensemble forecast chart)